Political parties

 Starmer initially failed to live up to promise, and did not manage to revive Labour's fortunes for over a year; it was not until late 2021, when the Conservatives were losing more and more public support, that Labour finally managed to pull ahead of the Conservaties in the public opinion polls.

-The party of a populist left-wing Labour party dissident, George Galloway, who was its sole MP until 2015.
+Respect was the party of a populist left-wing Labour party dissident, George Galloway, who was its sole MP until 2015.

 The Communist Party of Great Britain